|

 spectrum.
 Each band has a defined upper and lower frequency

-bandwidth Abbr.
+limit. bandwidth Abbr.
 BW

 In a general sense, this term describes the information-carrying